rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-swarm-network.md

 ---
 layout: rsk
-title: Running a local Swarm network on Ethereum
+title: Running a local Swarm network
 ---

 This guide sets up 2 Swarm nodes in a local private network.
 Each of the nodes is loaded into a specific directory; i.e. the folders `./s1` and `./s2`.